code-mattclaffey/performance-kit/docs/lazy-loading-images.md

 ## Implementing lazy loading

-My goto plugin is called [LazySizes](https://github.com/aFarkas/lazysizes) because it is really easy to setup, has multiple addons and features that extend the current functonality and it is lightweight.
+My go-to plugin is called [LazySizes](https://github.com/aFarkas/lazysizes) because it is really easy to setup, has multiple addons and features that extend the current functionality and it is lightweight.
 It has a mixture of ways of how to implement the script but in this example I am just loading it from git CDN.

 ```html
 <script src="https://cdn.rawgit.com/aFarkas/lazysizes/gh-pages/lazysizes.min.js" async=""></script>